silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 <strong>$Name</strong> is the $Role on our team.
 ```

 Our application code can render into that view using `renderWith`.
-This method is called on the [api:SilverStripe\View\ViewableData]
+This method is called on the [ViewableData](api:SilverStripe\View\ViewableData)
 instance with a template name or an array of templates to render.

 **mysite/code/Page.php**